 Consumers can be (financially hurt) if the car dealer lied about financing to them.
 What can typically happen in this case is that the car dealership (when acting as finance company) tells you that you do not qualify for a regular loan.
 But, they inform you that you can apply for a “special” loan that involves a higher APR.

 Another type of car finance fraud is one that violates the Fair Credit Reporting Act (FCRA).
 When dealers want to run a credit report check on you, they must first obtain permission from you to do so.
 Otherwise, they are committing fraud.
 Take caution and check your credit report regularly.
 Too many credit pulls shown on your report can have a negative impact on your credit score.

-Other example of car finance fraud includes the dealer misrepresenting the terms of financing, changing the terms after signing the contract, or refusing to sell or accept the returning of the car after the contract has been signed and financing approved in writing.
+Other examples of car finance fraud include the dealer misrepresenting the terms of financing, changing the terms after signing the contract or refusing to sell or accept the returning of the car after the contract has been signed and financing approved in writing.
 These examples of car dealer misrepresentation are against the law, and the dealership can face harsh punishment for their crimes.

 Misleading Car Advertisements